AGrantUEA/KSGP/README.md

 # KSGP
-Scripts to generate KSGP database from sources
+Scripts used to generate KSGP database from sources

+The scripts are not entirely machine independent.